Running Footwear

 Salomon Sense Ride 4

-Aggressive, sticky sole that is too narrow too clickly I'd like to say I put these through their paces, but I feel they put me the paces instead.
+Aggressive, sticky sole that is too narrow and too clickly.
+I'd like to say I put these through their paces, but I feel they put me through the paces instead.
 After wearing around the house for several days to break in and try to get comfortable, I finally took them out for a run.
 And it did not go well.
 I had hoped these would loosen up and get more comfortable, but they did not.
-I'm an 9 in all my other Salomons, but I found an 8.5 was actually a better length for me in these.
-A 9 was a much better fit in… Full review
+After 2.5 miles, I wanted to take them off.
+I'm a 9 in all my other Salomons, but I found an 8.5 was actually a better… Full review

 Brooks Cascadia 16